 - If you plan to use the domain credential filter method, which detects whether a user is submitting a valid username and password and that those credentials belong to the logged in user, Configure Credential Detection with the Windows-based User-ID Agent and Map IP Addresses to Users.

-- Block access to all known dangerous URL categories: malware, phishing, dynamic DNS, unknown, questionable, extremism, copyright-infringement, proxy-avoidance-and-anonymizers, and parked.
+- Block access to all known dangerous URL categories: malware, phishing, dynamic-dns, unknown, command-and-control, extremism, copyright-infringement, proxy-avoidance-and-anonymizers, newly-registered-domain, grayware, and parked.